andrewiggins/v8-deopt-viewer/packages/v8-deopt-generate-log/README.md

 Given a JavaScript file or URL, run the file or webpage and save a log of V8 optimizations and deoptimizations.

-<div style="text-align: center; font-weight: bold">⚠ WARNING: DO NOT USE THIS TOOL WITH URLS YOU DON'T TRUST ⚠</div>
-<div style="text-align: center;">In order to collect logs for websites, this tool must run Chromium in "no-sandbox" mode which a malicious website could use to compromise your machine.
-Only use this tool on URLs you trust</div>

 ## Installation

 > Check out [`v8-deopt-viewer`](https://npmjs.com/package/v8-deopt-viewer) for a CLI that automates this for you!